Ben Davis (cinematographer)

 Davis started his career at Samuelsons Camera House, now a part of the motion picture equipment company Panavision.
 He worked as clapper loader, focus puller, and camera operator in both feature films and commercials.
-During this period he worked with Billy Williams, Douglas Slocombe and Roger Deakins.
+During this period, he worked with Billy Williams, Douglas Slocombe and Roger Deakins.
 He began his career as a cinematographer shooting spots.
 His first major feature film as a cinematographer was the 2002 British film Miranda.

-His father was cinematographer and camera operator Mike Davis.
+His father was cinematographer and camera operator Michael J. Davis.
 He is married to writer and director Camille Griffin.
 Their son is actor Roman Griffin Davis.